 Thanks to advanced artificial intelligence algorithms, voice-ordering can be more accurate and faster than manual order-taking.
 This form of technology is most widely used in drive-thrus.
 Drive-thru guests can place orders at the order window without staff members needing to input the items themselves into the POS system.
 All staff members need to do is confirm the guest’s order.
 As a result, staff members can focus more on greeting guests and inform them about the latest promotional offers.

 Restaurant technology has often been the key for operators looking to increase speed of service.
 Now, new guest demands for safety and hygiene are accelerating the pace at which restaurants adopt technology.
 The good news is that you do not need to invest too much time and resources into bringing technology into your restaurant.
-Get set up with a free Contactless Dining Kit in less than an hour, with absolutely no out-of-pocket costs and no need to change your existing POS system.
-With the free kit, guests can be waitlisted, view the complete menu, place orders, and pay at the table—without the need for any human contact.
+Get set up with a Contactless Dining Kit in less than an hour with no need to change your existing POS system.
+With the kit, guests can be waitlisted, view the complete menu, place orders, and pay at the table—without the need for any human contact.
 Visit presto.com/contactless/ to learn more.